-This CASE report provides the rationale for the adoption of the following changes to the California building efficiency standards which simplifies, clarifies and provides compliance credit for inexpensive and effective control strategies.
+This CASE report provides the rationale for the adoption of the following changes to the California Energy Code which simplifies, clarifies and provides compliance credit for inexpensive and effective control strategies.

 - Section 100.1 A definition of “initial design illuminance” is added to support the required activities to qualify for a Power Adjustment Factor for “High End Trim Tuning of Dimmable Lighting in Section 140.6(a)2H (see below).

 - 9(b)3.
 This would add clarifying language to the lighting controls requirement that the flicker requirement applies to entire dimming system (control, lamps and ballasts or drivers) and not just the controls.
 It also references a flicker test method in reference Joint Appendix JA10.
 The details of this test method and rationale were also contained in the Residential Lighting CASE report.
 It is repeated here for completeness.

 - Section 130.1(b)3.
 This proposed change would replace a hard to enforce, confusing portion of the multi-level lighting controls requirements with a simpler requirement which is easier to enforce.
 The confusing portion has a requirement to pick one out of five requirements for each enclosed area in addition to all other requirements.
 However two of the requirements (manual dimming control and demand response) are already required in many situations.
 The proposal would require clarify the requirement that most commonly applies (manual dimming controls for dimmable luminaires).
 This will simplify and render this section more enforceable.